 Climbing ladders and chairs – It can be fun to design decorations and hang them up.
 Unfortunately, uneven surfaces, defective ladder designs, and even reaching too far to hang a decoration can cause an injury in a second.
 Falls are a leading cause of accidental injury during the holidays.
 A fall from a ladder or stairs can result in lacerations, broken bones and strains.

 Winter sports injuries – Skiing, hiking, snowboarding, and other winter sports make the winter season a favorite for many people.
 But these activities can also cause injuries.
 Winter sports can cause injuries just because of the risk inherent in all sports.
 Injuries can also occur because of crowds on the slopes, a lack of equipment or defective equipment.
 Winter sports often take time to heal.
 They can disrupt your work and family plans as you slowly recover.

 Drunk driving – Drunk driving incidents can increase during the holidays.
 It’s illegal to drive with an unlawful bodily alcohol content, and it’s illegal to drive under the influence of alcohol or drugs.
 Drunk drivers face both criminal and civil liability for their actions.
-If you’re hurt because of a drunk diver, you may bring a civil claim for financial losses, physical pain, and the emotional suffering that results from the crash.
+If you’re hurt because of a drunk diver, you may bring a civil claim for financial losses, and physical pain that results from the crash.